 Origin and Distribution

 Koi have a very long and distinctive history as pet fish.
-Koi originated from the common carp, Cyprinus carpio, that was kept throughout Asia as a food source.
+Koi originated from the Amur carp, Cyprinus rubrofuscus, that was kept throughout Asia as a food source.
 Carp can grow very large, very quickly, and are very hardy fish, making them ideal food sources.
 However, throughout countless generations, natural mutations in color occurred.
 These fish were separated from the main population and bred together.
-From these cross breedings over centuries, the koi we know today emerged.
+From cross breeding these color variations over centuries, the koi we know today emerged.

-These ornamental fish were taken to Germany and spawned another natural mutation of scaleless koi.
-Known as "doitsu," or "German" in Japanese, these koi are very common.
-They may have a few scales, called a "zipper," along both sides of their dorsal fin, haphazardly placed across their body or just a few overlapping giant scales.
+These ornamental fish were bred with a scaleless carp imported into Japan from Germany and spawned a mutation of scaleless koi.
+Known as "doitsu," or "German" in Japanese, these koi are very popular due to the shiny smooth appearance of their skin.
+They may have a few scales, called a "zipper," along both sides of their dorsal fin, haphazardly placed across their body or just a few overlapping giant scales on their sides.

 Some koi, known as butterfly or long-fin koi, have elongated fins throughout their body.
 These fins are prone to tears and scarring, so be sure their environment has limited snags to preserve their flowing fins.

 Koi are found today throughout the world.
-There are high status markets in Japan that carry the world's most ornate and expensive fish.
-Most koi kept today are domestic koi that do not carry a high price tag, but are beloved pets, just like any other fish.
+There are high status markets in Japan that carry the world's most ornate and expensive fish, selling for thousands of dollars each!
+Many koi kept today are domestic-bred koi that do not carry a high price tag, but are beloved pets, just like any other fish.

 Colors and Markings